TeamGleason/SpeakFaster/Observer/SpeakFasterObserver Decoder/README.md

 NOTE: The aforementioned `elan_format_raw.py` and `elan_process_curated.py`
 scripts should automatically
-take care of the post-processing.
+take care of the pre- and post-processing.
 The info in this section is relevant only if you plan to perform individual aspects of the pre- or post-processing yourself.

 ### Audio Event Classification